 Jenni Olson is an active recording, orchestral and chamber music performer in the Los Angeles area.
-As a recording artist, Jenni can be heard on over 100 TV and film soundtracks including the recent films, Star Wars: The Force Awakens, The Good Dinosaur, The Walk and Creed.
+As a recording artist, Jenni can be heard on over 100 TV and film soundtracks including the recent films, Star Wars: The Force Awakens, Wreck it Ralph 2, Smallfoot and The Greatest Showman.
 See more Credits As a studio musician, she has recorded with distinguished artists such as Barbra Streisand, Kelly Clarkson, Michael Buble, Neil Young and Idina Menzel.
 As a soloist, Jenni has recorded six solo albums, one of which, The Dreams of Birds, is on the Delos label and is distributed by Naxos.
 This album is a collection of premiere recordings by a prestigious group of composers.
 Her other albums include two holiday albums titled Christmas Favorites for flute and harp and We Wish You a Merry Christmas which features two flutes, viola and cello.
 The other two albums are standard flute repertoire.
 Forty Little Pieces is a book that almost every flute player starts in.
 Jenni recorded this beginning book so that new flute players would have a great sound reference as they begin their musical studies.
 It is also recorded on separate tracks that can be played with just the flute or piano alone.
 The other educational album is great for flute players as well as a great collection for Classical music lovers.
 Thirty Intermediate Solos has music from all time periods and is as fun to listen to as it is to play.

 California State University Stanislaus is a small school with a terrific music faculty and Jenni went to school there and received her BA degree in Music graduating Summa Cum Laude.
 At CSUS she studied flute with Caryl Mae Scott and was lucky enough to take conducting classes from Dr. Edward Harris.
 She then moved down to Los Angeles to attend the University of Southern California and study with the amazing Jim Walker.
 There she received her MM and DMA.
-She continues to live in Long Beach her partner Dave and their son Bruce.